 In 2020, non-fatal traffic crashes declined, both nationwide and in Ohio.
 This decrease was likely due to the smaller number of cars on the road and the significantly decreased number of miles traveled.
 In 2020, vehicle miles traveled across the country dropped by about 430 billion miles.

-What Does the Increase in Traffic Fatalities Mean for Ohio Drivers?
+What Do These Changes Mean for Ohio Drivers?

 Protect yourself and be prepared for others on the road to be taking more risks.
 For example, make sure to maintain safe following distances and change lanes if an aggressive driver is following you too closely.
 Don’t assume that other drivers will act as you would–many accidents happen in part because one driver guessed wrong about what another was about to do.